axb2035/gym-chase/README.md

 # gym-chase
-## A toy text gym environment based on Chase.
+## A toy text gymnasium environment based on Chase.

 Chase is based on a text game I first saw in the 1970's on a Nixdorf mini computer (pretty sure it was a 8870/M55) and featured